peterhoward42/qt-layout-gen/README.md

 ### Quick Summary

-A python library that works with PyQt or PySide to make it **very** much quicker and easier to develop (and evolve) GUIs.
+A python library that works with **PySide** to make it **VERY** much quicker and easier to develop (and evolve) GUIs.

 ##### Key Goals:
-- Fast workflow for the developer
+- Faster workflow for the developer (than existing choices)
-- Simple and easy to use
+- Simple
-- Instant feedback
+- Instant feedback during development
 - Make layouts easier to change
 - Operate at runtime; no compile+integrate steps
 - Direct, programmatic access to all objects created
-- Practical to introduce to existing code, step by step
+- Practical to introduce piecemeal to existing code
 - No interference with standard Qt workings

 #### Making a Real Simple GUI